wakywayne/WakyWayneBlog/posts/MongoDB-database.md

   - updateOne(filter, {$set:{var: "the var"}}, {upsert: true})

 ## Updating nested arrays
+> $ is used to update the first matched element with whatever you are setting in the array.
+While $[] all positional operator will update all the documents in the weights array.
+If you need more granular control you add a variable to the brackets $[el] and then use an array filter at the end of your query

 - db.users.updateMany({hobbies: {$elemMatch: {title: "Sports", frequency: {$gte:3}}}}, {$set:{"hobbies.$.newField": }})
   - *The $ makes it so that it updates fields that match the query only.
 It basically represents the element that matches the array query*
 - *To update every item in an array you can use $[]*